JacobMonks/Software_Notes/Airflow/Apache_Airflow.md

 ### Depends on Past
 You can set your task to run only if the task in the previous DAG Run was successful.

-This is done simply by setting the "depends_on_past" argument to True.
+This is done simply by setting the "depends_on_past" argument in the "default_args" to True.

 Note: If this is the first ever instance of this DAG, then the task will still run.